DevExpress/devextreme-documentation/api-reference/10 UI Components/dxChat/3 Methods/renderMessage(message).md

 ---
 ##### jQuery

-This method is the primary way to render a new message in jQuery.
+[note] This method is the primary way to render a new message in jQuery.
 Do not use this method if you use [items](/Documentation/ApiReference/UI_Components/dxChat/Configuration/#items), and vice versa.

 ##### Angular